 Why am I being told about a health risk that I can’t do anything about?
 I’m already overwhelmed with trying to figure out if I can eat eggs or not.
 The study might indicate where further research could be impactful, so it’s good for medicine.
 This otherwise unhelpful study was publicized in many places, but I saw it in MedicalDaily.com, which claims in its About Us section: “…we want our stories to be the kind of things you talk about at a bar with your friends.”
 Let’s raise a toast for focusing on news we can use next time.

 200,000 doctors and nurses followed for more than 30 years — sounds like that would be the basis for a pretty good study, yes?
 Not so fast.
-First of all, the research wasn’t even studying coffee consumption.
+First of all, this news and research wasn’t even studying coffee consumption.
 The scientists ran a bunch of numbers to see what popped out.
 They were searching for correlation, but that isn’t causation.

 The participants self-reported many of their activities on a questionnaire each year.
 Self-reporting can be very misleading.
 Just ask me how much ice cream I eat.
 I don’t even admit that to myself.
 So we don’t know how accurately the respondents estimated their own coffee input.